MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 # Defining multiple report layouts

-In AL you have the option of defining multiple layouts for one report.
-This applies to both report objects, and report extension objects.
+In AL you have the option of defining multiple layouts for one report in code.
+This means that you can offer multiple versions of a layout for different purposes.
+It applies to both report objects, and report extension objects.
 The layouts can be of different types, meaning that you can have, for example, a Word layout and an Excel layout for one report, or multiple Excel layouts for one report.

 To enable multiple layouts, you must use the `rendering` section of a report object.
-Inside the `rendering` section, you define one more more `layout` sections.
-In each of the `layout` sections, you specify details about the layout file path and name, you provide a caption and a summary which will be displayed to the user in the **Report Layout Selection** <!--check--> page in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
-If you do not specify a caption, the layout name will be displayed to the user. <!-- localizable-->
+Inside the `rendering` section, you define one or more `layout` sections.
+In each of the `layout` sections, you specify details about the layout file path and name, you provide a [Caption Property]() and a [Summary Property]() which will be displayed to the user in the **Report Layout Selection** page in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+If you do not specify a caption, the layout name will be displayed to the user.
+If the extensions is translated, these properties will be included in the .xliff file and translated as well.
+For more information, see [Working with Translation Files](devenv-work-with-translation-files.md).

 The `defaultLayout` property does not apply to the multiple layouts functionality.
 Instead, you must use the `defaultRenderingLayout` property to specify which of the defined layouts is the default.